wutka/scheml/README.md

 ```

 In a `letrec` form, the binding is visible within the expression being bound.
 This is mostly
 useful for creating recursive lambda functions.
-For example, one commmon pattern in functional
+For example, one common pattern in functional
 languages is to make a tail-recursive version of a function that might take some extra parameters.
 Here is an implementation of the factorial function that uses an accumulator for the products
 so that it can be implemented tail-recursively.
 The tail-recursive function is implemented